Claude Opus 4.5Batch 1

 3. Dimensional Reduction as Cognitive Strategy

-Brenner immediately grasped the revolutionary implication of DNA's structure:
+Brenner immediately grasped the revolutionary implication of 's structure:

-This isn't just about DNA—it's a general principle.
+This isn't just about —it's a general principle.
 Brenner consistently sought representations that reduced the dimensionality of problems.
-The one-dimensional sequence transforms genetics from a spatial nightmare into an almost algebraic structure.
+The transforms genetics from a spatial nightmare into an almost algebraic structure.

 4. The Digital Turn — Boolean Genetics